-Jurisdiction over offenses in Indian country may lie with federal, state, or tribal agencies depending upon the particular offense, the offender, the victim, and the offense location.
-For more information on tribal jurisdiction, see Census of Tribal Justice Agencies in Indian Country, 2002 (NCJ 205332) and also Jails in Indian Country (NCJ 1932400).
+Jurisdiction over offenses in Indian country may lie with federal, state, or tribal agencies depending on the particular offense, offender, victim, and offense location.
+For more information on tribal jurisdiction, see Census of Tribal Justice Agencies in Indian Country, 2002 (NCJ 205332) and also Jails in Indian Country, 2001 (NCJ 193400).

 Cross deputization agreements

 Allow law enforcement personnel from state and tribal entities to cross jurisdictions in criminal cases.
 Cross deputization agreements have been used to enhance law enforcement capabilities in areas were state and tribal lands were contiguous and intermingled.
 Under some agreements, federal, state, county/local, and/or tribal law enforcement officers have the power to arrest Indian and non-Indian wrongdoers wherever the violation of law occurs.

 The abbreviation for deoxyribonucleic acid, which is the genetic material present in the cells of all living organisms.
 DNA is the fundamental building block for an individual's entire genetic makeup.
 A person's DNA is the same in every cell (with a nucleus).
 DNA is contained in blood, semen, skin cells, tissue, organs, muscle, brain cells, bone, teeth, hair, saliva, mucus, perspiration, fingernails, urine, feces, etc.